Yuba County Five: Background

-While he was stationed in West Germany as part of his United States Army service in the early 1970s, Gary Mathias, a resident of Marysville, California, developed drug problems.
-This eventually led to him being diagnosed with schizophrenia and being given a psychiatric discharge.
+While he was stationed in West Germany as part of his United States Army service in the early 1970s, Gary Mathias, a resident of Marysville, California, developed substance issues.
+This eventually led to him being diagnosed with schizophrenia and given a psychiatric discharge.
 Mathias returned to his parents' home in Marysville and began treatment at a local mental hospital.
 While it had been difficult at first—he was nearly arrested for assault twice and often experienced psychotic episodes that landed him in a local Veterans Administration hospital—by 1978 he was being treated on an outpatient basis with trifluoperazine and benzatropine and was considered by his physicians to be "one of our sterling success cases".

 Mathias supplemented his Army disability pay by working in his stepfather's gardening business.
 Off the job, outside of his family, he was close friends with four men who either had intellectual disabilities (Weiher and Huett) or were informally considered "slow learners" (Sterling and Madruga, the latter also an Army veteran).
 The men lived in Yuba City and nearby Marysville.
 Like Mathias, each man lived with his parents, all of whom referred to them collectively as "the boys".

 The men's favorite leisure activity was sports.
-Their families said that when the five of them got together, it was usually to play a game or to watch one.
-They played basketball together on a team called the Gateway Gators, a team supported by a local program for people with disabilities.
+Their families said that when the five got together, it was usually to play a game or watch one.
+They played basketball on a team called the Gateway Gators, a team supported by a local program for people with disabilities.